Love, So Divine

-Love, So Divine is a 2004 South Korean romantic comedy film starring Ha Ji-won and Kwon Sang-woo, and the directorial debut of Heo In-moo.
+Love, So Divine is a 2004 South Korean romantic comedy film starring Kwon Sang-woo and Ha Ji-won, and the directorial debut of Heo In-moo.
 Released in Korea on August 6, 2004, the film sold over 1,242,476 tickets nationwide.

 Plot

 After getting into trouble at their seminary, seminarians Gyu-shik and Seon-dal are sent into the country for a month of service under the elderly Father Nam.
 Upon their arrival, Gyu-shik meets Father Nam's niece, Bong-hee, who has flown across from the United States to see her boyfriend.
 However, when her boyfriend ends their relationship, Bong-hee finds herself stranded at her uncle's church with nowhere else to go.
 At first she and Gyu-shik struggle to get along, but eventually they become attracted to one another, and Gyu-shik is forced to question his commitment to the priesthood.